shelvacu/zentris/README.md

 Play here: [zentris.shelvacu.com](http://zentris.shelvacu.com/)

 NOTE: This does NOT require php.
 The file named "index.php" is for compatability with heroku.
-It's plain html.
-It may be played statically, but jQuery won't load correctly if accessed from a file:/// url.
+It's plain html, and may be played statically.